Skip to content

-Compliance Monitoring: Tools & Best Practices Guide 2026
+Compliance Monitoring: Tools & Practices 2026

 Summarize this article with

 Compliance monitoring is the ongoing, systematic assessment of an organisation's activities against regulatory requirements, internal policies, and industry standards.
-Under FCA Handbook SYSC 6.1.1R, every authorised firm must establish, implement and maintain adequate policies and procedures sufficient to ensure compliance across all levels of the organisation โ on a continuous basis, not just during scheduled audits.
+Under the AML/CTF Act 2006, reporting entities must adopt and maintain an AML/CTF program that includes ongoing customer due diligence โ€” on a continuous basis, not just during scheduled audits.

 What is compliance monitoring?